 Why you should do it: This staple bodyweight exercise engages your core, quads, glutes and back muscles all at once.

 How to: Get down on all fours.
 Extend your legs behind you in a straight line, feet shoulder-width apart.
 Lower yourself down onto your elbows, which should be placed directly below your shoulders.
 Maintaining a straight line from your head to your feet, hold this position for 60 seconds.

 The Move: Squats

-Why you should do it: “Any time you are focusing on a lower body exercise you are exerting the most energy,” says Forzaglia.
-“Your legs are the biggest muscle group on your body so challenge them will produce a big caloric burn and when doing high reps you will increase the heart rate.”
+Why you should do it: “Any time you are focusing on a lower body exercise, you are exerting the most energy,” says Forzaglia.
+“Your legs are the biggest muscle group on your body, so challenging them will produce a big caloric burn, and when doing high reps you will increase the heart rate.”

 How to: Stand with your feet slightly wider than hip-width apart, toes slightly turned out.
 Bending your arms for balance, allow your butt to lower towards the floor.
 Keep your back straight and lower until your knees are over your toes.
 Straighten.
 Repeat.

 Why you should do it: While many bodyweight exercises target to large muscles in your lower body, pull-ups use the resistance of gravity to work upper body muscles like your shoulders, traps, pecs, and biceps/triceps.

 How to: Stand below a pull-up bar.
 Reach up and grab the bar with an overhand grip, hands wider than shoulder-width.
 Pull shoulder blades down while bending arms and hoisting your chin above the bar.
 Straighten arms and relax back to the start.
 Repeat.